Major League Baseball

 The Nineties

-From the late 1970s until the early 1990s baseball generally stagnated, both in terms of number of franchises and overall popularity.
-With all the financial woe caused by the previous frantic moving from hither to yon, a tacit moratorium was placed on relocations, thus leaving Washington, D.C. out in the cold while the nearby Baltimore Orioles prospered.
 The sports-crazy city of Denver had long wished for a baseball team, and in 1993 their dreams came true when the Colorado Rockies began playing.
 Miami got a franchise as well, the Florida Marlins.
 In both cases the new teams played in football stadiums that were converted to baseball use.
-Finally, in 1998 the Arizona Diamondbacks began playing in Phoenix and the Tampa Bay Devil Rays (now just the "Rays") began playing in St. Petersburg.
+Long-standing disputes between owners and playes resulted in a strike in August 1994, forcing the cancellation of the championships and ruining the season.
+This turned off many fans for years.
+In 1998 the Arizona Diamondbacks began playing in Phoenix and the Tampa Bay Devil Rays (now just the "Rays") began playing in St. Petersburg.
 The fact that all these teams are identified by state or region, as opposed to the city where they actually play, is a symptom of the growing trend toward public financing of stadiums, which usually necessitates some kind of regional sales or luxury tax.
-In order to maintain a balanced schedule within each league, with no "left-out" teams, the Milwaukee Brewers switched to the National League in 1998, when the Diamondbacks and Devil Rays began playing.
-Because of the Brewers, now the NL Central Division has SIX teams, more than any other.
+In order to maintain a balanced schedule within each league, with no "left-out" teams, the Milwaukee Brewers switched to the National League in 1998.
+As a result, the NL Central Division now has six teams, one more than normal, and the AL West Division has only four teams.

 Franchise owners

 Few subjects in the world of sports business are murkier than the question of who really owns the team?
-Everyone knows the names of George Steinbrenner and Ted Turner (who seems to be less active with the Braves since the infamous AOL-Time Warner merger), but for other baseball franchises it is very hard to get solid information.
+Everyone knows the names of George Steinbrenner and Ted Turner (who became less involved with the Braves after the AOL-Time Warner merger), but for other baseball franchises it is very hard to get solid information.
 Of course, baseball's exemption from anti-trust statutes insulates teams from normal accounting scrutiny, which is one major reason why cities routinely get blackmailed into bogus stadium subsidies, because it is hard to challenge the franchise owners' claims that they are losing money.
 Anyway, this table represents a first stab at nailing down the ownership status of each team.
 It probably contains a few errors, and will be revised and updated in the future.
-It may be useful to note that Commissioner Selig had a financial interest in the Milwaukee Brewers, which he formally transferred to his daughter when he became the permanent commissioner a few years ago.
+It may be useful to note that former MLB Commissioner Bud Selig had a financial interest in the Milwaukee Brewers, which he formally transferred to his daughter when he became the permanent commissioner a few years ago.
 The Seligs sold the franchise in early 2005.

 One must not forget that major league baseball is a business enterprise, and in a capitalist system such as ours, franchise owners are entitled to seek higher profits if they so desire.
 The difference between normal businesses and baseball franchises is that much, if not most, of the team's total value consists of "goodwill," which is the accountant's term for the nebulous but very real factor that generates ticket sales.
 Time and time again in baseball history, short-sighted and/or tight-fisted owners have shot themselves in the foot by the mistaken application of business principles to sports.
 Their myopic focus on the bottom line not only detracts from the quality of the entertainment they provide, it erodes their long-term profitability.

-National League ~ American League ~ Federal League ~ Relocations ~ Expansions ~ Top
+Top, Maps ~ National League ~ American League ~ Federal League ~ Relocations ~ Expansions

 National League franchises